Inedo/inedo-docs/Content/proget/feeds/vsix/howto-vsix-consume.md

 ![permission](/resources/docs/proget-permissions-vsix.png){height="" width="50%"}
 :::

-If you want to add permissions this way, first create

 ## Step 3: Upload Extensions as Packages to ProGet

 Now we will populate our Visual Studio Extensions feed `private-vsix` with extensions.
 These can be downloaded from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/).